Lorac030/fbar/README.md

 Finally, I am motivated by the challenge of building a program that is both accurate and user-friendly.
 The process of designing and coding a program involves a lot of trial and error, and requires attention to detail and problem-solving skills.
 By working on this project, I am not only gaining experience in programming, but also in project management and communication, as I need to clearly define the program's requirements, design the user interface, and ensure that the program is easy to use and understand.

+2025 Edit: Thanks to @lovato for improving the code, adding more tests, Docker support, and Task automation.

 ## Installation

 This project uses [uv](https://docs.astral.sh/uv/) for dependency management and [Task](https://taskfile.dev/) for task automation.